AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ### Campaign Management {#user-interface-campaign-management}

->[!CONTEXTUALHELP]
->id="acw_campaigns_list"
->title="Campaigns"
->abstract="This is the list of your campaigns.
-You can view useful information such as their start/end/last modification dates, as well as their status.
-You can filter the list by status or start/end dates.
-Click the 'Create campaign' button to add a new campaign.
-Select a campaign to view its content, deliveries, and details.
-Browse to the 'Templates' tab to view and create templates."

 In the CAMPAIGN MANAGEMENT section, you can access marketing campaigns, deliveries, and workflows.

 * **Campaigns** - This is the list of your campaigns, and campaign templates.
 By default, for each campaign you can view the start/end/creation/last modification dates, the current status, and the name of the Campaign operator who created it.
 You can filter the list by status, start/end dates, folder, or create an advanced filter to define your own filtering criteria.
 Learn more about campaigns [in this section](../campaigns/gs-campaigns.md).